-Drivers who have bought cars using a new type of finance deal are being warned they might have fallen victim to a new type of mis-selling scandal.
+Drivers who have bought cars using a type of finance deal from a dealer are being warned they might have fallen victim to a new type of mis-selling scandal.

 This is according to the National Association of Commercial Finance Brokers (NACFB), which says that many buyers could have had the wool pulled over their eyes by car dealers.

 The NACFB says that the complex nature of PCPs is being exploited by dealers to convince drivers they are getting a better deal, or that PCP is a more economical alternative to traditional hire-purchase (HP) arrangements.

 A PCP is a bit like a personal loan that typically runs for between two and four years.
 But the size of the loan is equal to the expected amount of depreciation in the car over the length of the deal.

 Take the example of a car valued at £20,000 on a three-year PCP deal.
 The dealership estimates that, after three years, the car will be worth £12,000: this means that the buyer would have to borrow and repay £8,000 (less any deposit) over three years.

 At the end of the deal, the buyer then has the option of making a “balloon payment”, which is equal to the expected worth of the vehicle at this point -- £12,000 in our example.
 This means they will then own the car outright.

 If the car is worth more than this balloon payment figure, the difference can alternatively be used as a deposit on a new vehicle.

 One of the attractions of PCP is that it can be a cheaper way to pay for a car, especially if you want to trade in your old model every two or three years.